 Senior Health Policy Analyst

-In addition to serving as the Senior Health Policy Analyst for IHPL, Helen Jung is also the Senior Health Policy Analyst for the Adventist Health Policy Association (AHPA), which provides a policy voice for 83 hospitals and 400 affiliated health organizations in 17 states and the District of Columbia.
-Prior to joining IHPL and AHPA, she worked at the UCLA Center for Health Policy Research, Los Angeles County Department of Health Services, and completed a fellowship at CHI Franciscan Health in Tacoma, Washington.
+Helen Jung is the Senior Health Policy Analyst for IHPL and serves as an Assistant Clinical Professor in Loma Linda University’s School of Public Health.
+She conducts policy research and analysis as well as developing publications on key policy issues for the Institute and the Adventist Health Policy Association.
+Prior to joining IHPL, she worked at the UCLA Center for Health Policy Research, the Los Angeles County Department of Health Services, and completed a fellowship program at CHI Franciscan Health in Tacoma, Washington.